erland/erlandplugins/DynamicPlayList/trunk/README.txt

 # need later when tracks are requested for the playlist.
 # The 'url' parameter is optional and will be a link in the web interface which the user
 # can click on to get to the settings for the playlist
+# The 'groups' parameter is options and will but the playlist in the specified groups, in the example
+# below the playlist will be available in: "Albums/Cool" and "Cool"
 # This method will be called by the DynamicPlaylist plugin whenever the playlists shall be shown
 sub getDynamicPlayLists {
 	my ($client) = @_;